drawbacks/YTLitePlus/README.md

 4. **YTABConfig**: Adds a new section named "A/B" in the YouTube app settings where all features can be toggled freely by the user.

-5. **DontEatMyContent**: Prevents the notch/Dynamic Island from covering 2:1 video content in YouTube.

-6. **Return YouTube Dislikes**: Brings back Dislike counts under YouTube videos using ReturnYoutubeDislike's API.
+5. **Return YouTube Dislikes**: Brings back Dislike counts under YouTube videos using ReturnYoutubeDislike's API.

-7. **YouRememberCaption**: Makes YouTube remember your video caption setting.
+6. **YouRememberCaption**: Makes YouTube remember your video caption setting.

-8. **YTNoTracking**: An iOS YouTube Tweak that disables Tracking Parameters in the YouTube App.
+7. **YTNoTracking**: An iOS YouTube Tweak that disables Tracking Parameters in the YouTube App.

-9. **YTNoCheckLocalNetWor**k: Blocks the Local Network permission popup in YouTube.
+8. **YTNoCheckLocalNetWor**k: Blocks the Local Network permission popup in YouTube.

-10. **BigYTMiniPlayer**: Jailbreak tweak that makes the miniplayer in youtube easier to see.
+9. **BigYTMiniPlayer**: Jailbreak tweak that makes the miniplayer in youtube easier to see.

-11. **YTVideoOverlay**: A helper tweak that adds buttons on the YouTube video overlay.
+10. **YTVideoOverlay**: A helper tweak that adds buttons on the YouTube video overlay.

-12. **YTNoModernUI**: This tweak changes and removes some newer UI elements from the YouTube app such as some rounded buttons, old progress bar, and old buffer bar.
+11. **YTNoModernUI**: This tweak changes and removes some newer UI elements from the YouTube app such as some rounded buttons, old progress bar, and old buffer bar.

-13. **OLEDDarkmode**: Replace official Youtube darkmode with a true OLED darkmode.
+12. **OLEDDarkmode**: Replace official Youtube darkmode with a true OLED darkmode.

-14. **OLDDarkmode**: Replace new official Youtube darkmode with old (grey) Youtube darkmode.
+13. **OLDDarkmode**: Replace new official Youtube darkmode with old (grey) Youtube darkmode.

-15. **LowContrastMode**: Makes the UI interface look dimmer to make it easier on the eyes.
+14. **LowContrastMode**: Makes the UI interface look dimmer to make it easier on the eyes.
 (App Compatibility: v17.33.2-v17.38.10)

 # AltStore

 <a href="https://tinyurl.com/YTLiteAltstore"><img src="https://raw.githubusercontent.com/YTLitePlus/Assets/main/Github/Buttons/Altstore/Altstore.png" width="200"></a>
 &nbsp;